Evaporator coil not heating

 2. 2

-Make sure the blower fan is running properly to circulate air across the evaporator coil.
-Listen for any unusual noises or signs the fan is not working as it should.
+Ensure the blower fan is running properly to circulate air over the evaporator coil.
+Listen for any unusual noises or vibrations from the fan.

 Frequently Asked Questions